Virginia Fair Housing Act: An Overview

 The Federal Fair Housing Act of 1968 is a component of the Civil Rights Act.
 Also known as Title VIII of the Civil Rights Act.

-Today, the Federal Fair Housing Act makes it illegal for landlords, home sellers, and mortgage lenders to discriminate against their clients based on 7 protected classes.
+Today, the Fair Housing Act makes it illegal for landlords, home sellers, and bank or lending institution for housing discrimination against their clients based on 7 protected classes.
 That is, race, color, sex, nationality, disability, religion, and familial status.

 Who Is Covered by the Virginia Fair Housing Law?

 Various states, including the state of Virginia, have also passed laws adding further protections.
-Virginia Fair Housing Law makes it illegal for landlords to discriminate based on the following classes.
+Virginia Fair Housing Law makes it illegal for a landlord to discriminate any person based on the following classes.

 - Race